-Acquired situational narcissism (ASN) is a form of narcissism that develops in late adolescence or adulthood, brought on by wealth, fame and the other trappings of celebrity.
+Acquired situational narcissism is a form of narcissism that develops in late adolescence or adulthood, brought on by wealth, fame and the other trappings of celebrity.
 Coined by Robert B. Millman, Professor of Psychiatry, Cornell University.
 Acquired situational narcissism differs from conventional narcissism in that it develops after childhood and is triggered and supported by the celebrity-obsessed society.

-High levels of narcissism can manifest themselves as a pathological form as narcissistic personality disorder [NPD], whereby the patient overestimates his or her abilities and has an excessive need for admiration and affirmation.
+High levels of narcissism can manifest themselves as a pathological form as narcissistic personality disorder, whereby the patient overestimates his or her abilities and has an excessive need for admiration and affirmation.
 Narcissistic personality disorder is a condition defined in the Diagnostic and Statistical Manual of Mental Disorders.
 According to Freud, the love of the parents for their child and their attitude toward their child could be seen as a revival and reproduction of their own narcissism.

-The Ego Revisited - Understanding
+Ego Revisited - Understanding

 and Transcending Narcissism